 What is the difference between a viral loop and a growth loop?

 The terms are often used interchangeably.
-A “viral loop” specifically refers to a loop where users bring in new users.
-A “growth loop” is a broader term for any self-reinforcing system that drives growth, which could also include loops that increase retention or monetization, not just acquisition.
+A “viral loop” specifically refers to an acquisition loop where existing users bring in new users.
+A “growth loop” is a broader term for any self-reinforcing system that drives growth, which could also include loops that increase retention (e.g., Push Notifications) or monetization.

 Which type of viral loop is best to start with?

-For most apps, an **incentivized loop** (like a simple referral program) is the easiest to implement and test first.
-It allows you to prove the mechanics of your tracking and sharing flow before building more complex, product-integrated loops like social or collaborative ones.
+For most consumer apps, an incentivized loop (like a double-sided referral program) is the easiest to implement and test first.
+It allows you to prove the mechanics of your tracking and payout flow before building more complex, product-integrated loops like UGC features.

 How do I know where to place the “share” prompt in my app?

-Find the “moment of delight” or “aha!” moment in your user journey.
-This is the point where the user has just received maximum value from your app (e.g., after completing a level, finishing a task, or seeing a positive result).
+Find the “moment of delight” in your user journey.
+This is the point where the user has just received maximum value from your app (e.g., after completing a level, hitting a fitness goal, or making money).
 This is the point of highest emotional satisfaction and the perfect time to prompt a share.

-The key takeaway is that you must start with the right foundation.
-Before you design the incentive or write the sharing copy, you must have a reliable attribution system in place.
+The key takeaway is that you must start with the right infrastructure.
+Before you design the incentive or write the sharing copy, you must have a reliable deferred deep linking system in place to ensure the loop actually works.

-To understand the core theory behind these examples, read our full Engineer’s Guide to Creating Viral Loops for App Growth.
+To understand the technical code required to execute these examples, read Alex’s Engineer’s Guide to Creating Viral Loops.